-Summary of Compensation Changes for 2021
+Summary of Compensation Changes in 2022

 The Compensation Committee continually evaluates our compensation program and considers stockholder feedback, industry trends, and comparative pay analysis.
 In 2021, the compensation packages for Messrs.
 Kain, Federico, and Kuehl were adjusted as a result of the promotion of Messrs.
 Federico and Kuehl to the roles of Chief Executive Officer and Chief Investment Officer, respectively, and Mr. Kain's transition to the role of Executive Chair.
-The base salaries for Messrs.
-Federico and Kuehl remain unchanged in 2021, but each received increases in their target bonus levels and their target LTI.
-As a result of these changes, our CEO's target total direct compensation for 2021 was \$7,000,000, and his target total direct compensation for 2022 is set at \$9,000,000.
-Mr. Kain's base salary, target bonus, and target LTI were reduced as a result of his transition to the role of Executive Chair of our Board and corresponding adjustment in his day to day responsibilities to the Company, though 67% of his LTI continues to be allocated to performance-based RSUs.
-After examining compensation practices at comparable companies and considering the roles and functions performed by our other NEOs, the Compensation Committee also increased target annual compensation for Messrs.
-Pas and Pollack and Ms. Bell to the levels reflected in this Compensation Discussion and Analysis.
-These changes have significantly narrowed the pay gap between our CEO and other executive officers.
+Messrs.
+Federico and Kuehl each received increases in their target bonus levels and their target LTI in 2021 commensurate with their mid-year promotions.
+Although no changes were made to the target compensation of Messrs.
+Kain, Federico, and Kuehl in 2022, their annual target compensation changed relative to 2021 as 2022 compensation levels reflected a full-year of service in their new roles and with corresponding pay adjustments.
+Consequently, Mr. Federico's target total direct compensation for 2021 was \$7,000,000, and his target total direct compensation for 2022 was \$9,000,000.
+Mr. Kain's base salary, target bonus, and target LTI were reduced as a result of his transition to the role of Executive Chair of our Board and corresponding adjustment in his day-to-day responsibilities to the Company, though 67% of his LTI continues to be allocated to performance-based RSUs.
+Mr. Pollack and Ms. Bell were each promoted to Executive Vice President, and, after examining compensation practices at comparable companies and considering their roles and functions performed, the Compensation Committee also increased target annual compensation for them to the levels reflected in this Compensation Discussion and Analysis.